SUSE/zypper-docker/man/zypper-docker-pchk.1.md

 same naming conventions as in Docker.
 To fetch which images are based on openSUSE or SUSE Linux Enterprise, use the **images** command.

-The **patch-check-container** takes the container ID and lists the patches for the image in which the given container is based on.
+The **patch-check-container** command takes the container ID and checks the given container for patches.
+Note that **patch-check-container** will not modify a running container.
+Instead of that, **zypper-docker** will spawn a new container that will then be analyzed. **patch-check-container** is also able to analyze stopped containers.
+The **--base** flag can be used to analyze the base image of the container instead.

+# COMMAND OPTIONS
+**--base**
+  Execute a patch-check on the base image of the container.

 # EXIT CODES
 The **patch-check** command respects the same exit codes as provided by